Category Archives: Cognitive Distortions

 * * *

 WHY IS YOUR SUPPORT SO IMPORTANT?
-ReChanneling develops and implements programs to (1) moderate symptoms of emotional malfunction and (2) pursue personal goals and objectives – harnessing our intrinsic aptitude for extraordinary living.
+RWHY IS YOUR SUPPORT SO IMPORTANT?
+ReChanneling develops and implements programs to (1) mitigate symptoms of social anxiety and related conditions and (2) pursue personal goals and objectives – harnessing our intrinsic aptitude for extraordinary living.
 Our paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing neuroscience and psychology including proactive neuroplasticity, cognitive-behavioral modification, positive psychology, and techniques designed to regenerate self-esteem.
-All donations support scholarships for groups, workshops, and practicums.
+All donations support scholarships for groups and workshops.

 Director/ReChanneling